scotthartley/kinmodel/README.rst

 ``fitkinetics.py model_name exp_data.csv``, where ``model_name`` defines
 the kinetic model to be applied and ``exp_data.csv`` is a csv file containing experimental concentration vs time data for relevant species.
+The csv file can contain multiple experiments that will be fitted simultaneously for all rate constants.
+Experiments are separated by title lines that must contain a title in column 1 that cannot be interpreted as a number followed by empty cells for the remaining columns.

 The program will output a txt file of the fit parameters and best-fit curves and a pdf with the plots.
-At present it produces two plots so different species can be visualized separately.
+At present it produces up to two plots so different species can be visualized separately.
 There are a number of command line options.
 Help is available via ``fitkinetics.py -h``.

 Some models are included as part of the default installation, but new